 The round base allows for a 360-degree screen turn.
 The gradient handling is exceptional, and it supports HDR10.
 It also has built-in speakers.
 So, if you are looking for an ultrawide monitor for your MacBook Pro, then this could be best suited.

-ASUS ProArt 34″ Ultrawide Curved Monitor for MacBook Pro
+ASUS ProArt 34″ Ultrawide Monitor

-This monitor is sure to fit into your budget because it has all the basic features needed for an office environment and yet its price is kept minimal.
+This monitor is sure to fit into your budget because it has all the basic features needed for an office environment, and yet its price is kept minimal.
 The 34” monitor has a UWQHD resolution of 3440×1440.
 This enables it to give crystal clear and crisp images.

-LG49WL95C-W Ultrawide Monitor By LG:
+LG49WL95C-W Ultrawide Monitor

 This is a super ultra-wide 49” monitor.
 It offers great picture quality because of its IPS panel.
 The viewing angles are wide, excellent Gray uniformity and best reflection handling are a few of its salient features.